 The Swedish Migration Agency will ask you to show your passport and other ID documents, such as ID card, driving license, military book, military card or birth certificate.
 If you do not have ID documents and you cannot show that you come from Ukraine, other questions may also be asked to prepare for such an asylum procedure that asylum seekers from other countries need to go through.
 For example, you could be asked to do a language analysis test to find out where you come from.

 Asylum seekers receive a card called an LMA card with their personal information.
 LMA is an abbreviation of the Act on the Reception of Asylum Seekers.
-If you have left Ukraine no earlier than 30 October 2021 and have a passport or other ID document showing who you are, you can get a quick decision on temporary protection shortly after registration.
+If you come from Ukraine and entered Sweden no earlier than 30 October 2021 and have a passport or other ID document showing who you are, you can get a quick decision on temporary protection shortly after registration.
 Instead of an LMA card, you will then receive a residence permit card stating that you have a permit to be in Sweden and that you have the right to work.

 If you are under 18 and come to Sweden on your own, without your parents or someone else who is responsible for you, you will be placed in a family home or sheltered youth housing.
 After a while, you will also have a guardian, an adult who will help you in contacts with the Swedish Migration Agency, with your finances and other things.

 YOUR RIGHTS WHEN GRANTED TEMPORARY PROTECTION IN SWEDEN